Ursinus College investigating reports of man entering unlocked dorm rooms

 Kurywczak's door was locked, but the suspect was able to gain entry from an unlocked door to the suite.

-The university sent out a second alert about another similar incident around 4:46 a.m.
+The university sent out a second alert about a similar incident around 4:46 a.m.
 Monday morning when a man reportedly entered a female student's unlocked room at New Hall dorm.

 The alert states that the female student remained quiet for five minutes before the man left the room.